jemmy512/book-notes/Linux/LinuxKernel.md

   if (hpet_period < HPET_MIN_PERIOD || hpet_period > HPET_MAX_PERIOD)
     goto out_nohpet;

-  /*
-   * The period is a femto seconds value.
-Convert it to a
-   * frequency.
-   */
   freq = FSEC_PER_SEC;
   do_div(freq, hpet_period);
   hpet_freq = freq;

-  /*
-   * Read the HPET ID register to retrieve the IRQ routing
-   * information and the number of channels
-   */
   id = hpet_readl(HPET_ID);
   hpet_print_config();